collapsed-stacks/startups/questions/9257/how-to-get-google-s-attention.md

 - tagged: `legal`, `partnership`
 - score: 7

-<p>I am developing a software that uses Google search but accesses it in a way that violates its terms of service.
+I am developing a software that uses Google search but accesses it in a way that violates its terms of service.
 I have done an extensive research and test to confirm its user value.
 I believe in it with all my heart and have invested years of my life into it.
 My initial plan was to launch it regardless; when it flies and gets big enough to be noticed by Google, we can talk business.
-However, answers in this forum have heavily discouraged this plan because of the risk of Google shutting it down even before it takes off and suggested talking to Google directly. </p>
+However, answers in this forum have heavily discouraged this plan because of the risk of Google shutting it down even before it takes off and suggested talking to Google directly.

-<p>So now I have a new plan: I will present my idea to Google and propose to build the software together.
+So now I have a new plan: I will present my idea to Google and propose to build the software together.
 However, the problem is how to get a meeting with them.
 In fact, I have already tried this before.
 I went to Google Campus and talked to some mentors but they could do nothing for me.
 My incubator tried to contact Google but was just ignored.
 Forget emailing them--may as well talk to a dead man.
 So how do I get their attention?
-Should I just walk into their headquarters? </p>
+Should I just walk into their headquarters?

 ## Answer 9262